tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@farhxnbaig/index.md

 ### help I need?

 I may need help in a lot of departments.
-Well, i'm just a beginner but definetly not a noob.
+Well, i'm just a beginner with some experience but definetly not a noob.

 ### how to contact me?